Dear Natural Birth Movement,

 ‘No. Thank.
 You.’
 I thought.
 ‘Stay away from my vagina.’

-“I want a Csection” I heard myself say with conviction and certainty.
+“I want a Csection” I heard myself say with conviction, clarity and absolute certainty.

 Whilst my relief at finding the surrender I had been looking for was almost palpable, I couldn’t make eye contact with you.

 In the four months since little JT was born, we have come head to head at many crossroads.
 I have found you tutting in the sympathetic “Oh what a shames” which I receive when I explain he made his way earthside via his own stargate; my Caesarean wound.
 I have found you lurking self righteously in the Facebook comments of an “informative natural parenting piece” on how epidurals do indeed pass through the placenta and babies’ alertness is adversely affected; callously telling a woman who said she shouldn’t be shamed for giving birth to a dead foetus with the help of an epidural that in her case “it didn’t matter that the epidural crossed the placenta”.
 I have found you in the form of a prenatal yoga teacher withholding the happy stories of babies born by Csection to clients in my new friends’ post natal meet up class; the insinuation being that these stories weren’t the optimal outcome that the teacher had been encouraging her students to strive for.
 I found your influence in the story of my brave warrior friend who gave birth to her beautiful daughter at 27 weeks – where she defends the fact she had a Csection by explaining how dangerous it would have been for baby to have become at all distressed during a “natural delivery”.